 Do you know that you can buy one pumpkin and create tons of recipes from just that one veggie?
-I grew pumpkins a few years ago in our garden and we had puree coming out our ears, so Kayla and I made things like — Pumpkin Bread, we froze puree, we made Roasted Pumpkin Seeds, we carved them, we made Pumpkin Cheesecake brownies, Pumpkin Spice Truffles, and I am hoping to make some more of this Pumpkin Soup this year!
+I grew pumpkins a few years ago in our garden and we had puree coming out of our ears.

 One of our favorite things though no matter how old my kids get is going to the pumpkin patch together.

 We feed the animals, we play some mini golf, and of course, we hit the corn maze and go pick ourselves a pumpkin!